Multiple Sclerosis

 Etiology and Pathophysiology

-• Predominately an autoimmune process driven by T and B cells against the myelin sheath.
+• Predominately an autoimmune process driven by T cells and B cells against the myelin sheath.
 Dysregulation and mistaken antigen identity lead CD4 T cells to cross the blood–brain barrier and recognize proteins on the surface of the myelin sheath.
-Cytokines, interferon-γ, and tumor necrosis factor-α are subsequently released, and activation of macrophages and B cells leads to oligodendrocyte and myelin destruction.
+Cytokines, interferon-γ, and tumor necrosis factor-α are subsequently released, and activation of macrophages and B cells leads to oligodendrocyte and myelin destruction, resulting in slower saltatory nerve conduction velocities.

-• Oligodendrocytes, which have survived, or ones formed from precursor cells, are able to partially remyelinate stripped axons, producing scars which overtime can lead to irreversible axonal loss and brain atrophy.
+• Oligodendrocytes, which have survived or formed from precursor cells, are able to partially remyelinate stripped axons, producing scars which overtime can lead to irreversible axonal loss and brain atrophy.

 • The majority of axons are typically lost from the lateral corticospinal (motor) tracts of the spinal cord (2).